 Need some help getting started?

-Like I mentioned before, The InDesign Field Guide is my new online course that’s launching in October 2015 and it will teach you the exact tools in InDesign that you can use to design e-books for yourself or for clients.
-I’m wrapping up all the content as we speak (errr… type?), and let me tell you, it’s GOOD!
+Like I mentioned before, The InDesign Field Guide is my online course teaches you the exact tools in InDesign that you can use to design e-books for yourself or for clients.
 I’m breaking down only the most practical tools so you can get to most out of the software.
 I’ve spent many many years hanging out in InDesign for all types of projects, so I’m spilling all my secrets and tricks in this new course.
 I have a great group of beta testers that are helping me polish into perfection so you can be sure you’re getting the most well-rounded InDesign education out there.
 Plus there’s a few stellar bonuses I’m dreaming up, so don’t miss out!

 Drop in your name + email below to download the E-book Starter Guide right now, and get the latest updates on the new course so you can master this whole e-book design thing.
 It includes a quick anatomy lesson in page layout design, plus two versions of a project planner (facing pages or single pages) for multi-page projects like e-books or other PDF documents.